 Moving too fast can actually break your business.

 Every small pet business has an idea that the founder believes can have positive change.
-Whether that is positive change to the planet, positive change to our pets, positive change to our emotions, or something else, there is some positive change that we all seek.
+Whether that is a positive change to the planet, a positive change to our pets, a positive change to our emotions, or something else, there is some positive change that we all seek.